APICO-Modders/APICO-API-Plugin/readme.md

 #### Right click and open in new tab to read easier.
 ![](https://cdn.upload.systems/uploads/VHqrCJaX.gif)

-# Apico Mod Api for VS Code
+# Apico Mod Api for VS Code with EmmyLua
 1. Install EmmyLua Extension
 2. Download packaged api from releases on the right
 3. Unzip the `apicoapi.zip` into a folder to use later.